2027 DEPARTURE

 We depart from Korcula and sail on towards Hvar Island.
 Sailing by the beautiful Pakleni island archipelago which is known for its stunning secluded bays with crystal clear water.
 We will enjoy a swim stop in one of the peaceful bays before arriving to Hvar, with an exciting Hvar family winery tour planned.
 The first stop is an opportunity for you to sample some locally produced wines at a very sought-after family winery.
 NB: You don’t need to enjoy wine to enjoy this experience.
 We then continue to the cosmopolitan town of Hvar, where you will have free time to explore this picturesque town at your leisure.

-Meals Included: Breakfast & Lunch
+Meals: Breakfast & Lunch

 Included Excursion: Hvar family winery tour

 This morning, we set off from the island of Hvar and head to the Island of Bisevo, home to the magical Blue Cave.
 Enjoy an optional guided tour inside this beautiful natural phenomenon and marvel at the beautiful colours which will leave you mesmerised.
-Please note that entry to the Blue Cave is subject to weather and sea conditions and therefore the entry fee of EUR25pp is payable on the day.
+Please note that entry to the Blue Cave is subject to weather and sea conditions and therefore the entry fee of EUR30pp is payable on the day.

 After our visit to the Blue Cave, we will enjoy a short swim stop before arriving to the island of Vis.
 Vis was once a strategic Yugoslav naval base and off limits to visitors.
 Due to the island’s seclusion and isolation, Vis has retained a unique charm that typifies ‘the Mediterranean as it once was’.
 Enjoy the afternoon at leisure exploring the picturesque towns with its charming seafront cafes and labyrinth of quaint streets.

-Meals Included: Breakfast & Lunch
+Meals: Breakfast & Lunch

 Optional Excursion: Optional guided tour of the Blue Cave (subject to weather conditions & payable locally)